 Our children and young people stay with their families during the worship at the start of the service.
 After about 20 minutes we go out to our own activities; Parents are welcome to come in with their children or leave them if they are happy to be left.
 We will come and find you in the service if you are needed.

 0-5's go the the creche off the main hall for Nursery Church - Bible stories, singing, and lots of fun!
 Parents and carers are welcome to leave their youngsters and go into the main service if their children can be left, or they are welcome to stay and join in the fun.

-Ages 6 and upwards join The G-O-D Club upstairs for fun and action around a Biblical theme.
-The older teens currently have their own discussion time with a youth leader.
+Ages 9-12 join The G-O-D Club upstairs for fun and action around a Biblical theme.